Nikkei posts biggest drop in three years as global growth fears hit banks

 During Asian trade, the dollar briefly crashed through the 115-yen level to its lowest since November 2014.

 As investors have become risk averse, securities firms were battered as well.
-Nomura Holdings (8604.T) dived 9.1 percent while Daiwa Securities Group (8601.T) declined 5.2 percent.
+Nomura Holdings dived 9.1 percent while Daiwa Securities Group declined 5.2 percent.

 (Editing by Kim Coghill)